-This course is designed to strengthen the concepts learned in French One, while adding new grammatical concepts and vocabulary.
-Students are exposed to additional language structures and vocabulary through the textbook as well as authentic resources such as audio and video selections, short readings, blogs, infographics, etc. Through this exposure, students will begin to become more comfortable with their speaking, listening, reading, and writing skills.
-Students can expect to answer questions in class in French, with complete reading activities along with other assignments that engage the use of the target language.
-The goal of this course is to increase the amount of French used during instruction and for students to move from one proficiency level to the next in all domains.
+This course is designed to strengthen the concepts learned in French 1 & 2 while adding new grammatical concepts and vocabulary.
+Students are exposed to increasingly more complex language structures and vocabulary through the textbook as well as authentic resources such as audio and video selections, short readings, blogs, infographics, etc. Through this exposure, students are expected to increase their comfort level with their speaking, listening, reading, and writing skills.
+Students can expect to answer questions in class in the target language, complete reading activities, perform writing tasks, and complete other assignments that engage the use of the target language.
+The goal of this course is to increase the amount of French used during instruction and for students to continue to advance in their proficiency level.
 Students are encouraged to take an active role in class and are required to do work outside of class in order to strengthen their knowledge and skills.
 The target proficiency level for this course is Novice High.